Everything you need to know to get your kid started in kayaking

 Besides a kayak and a paddle, the only other thing you need is a life jacket (also called life vest, personal flotation device, PFD) to get your kid on the water.
 Strangely, choosing a life jacket can be more overwhelming than choosing a kayak!
-I will share some advice and make some recommendations based on what we have tried with our kids.
+The following advice and recommendations will help you get your child outfitted in the right size, type and material so you can get them out on the water!

 Neoprene life jackets are softer, more fitted and tend to be more comfortable for kids but do cost more than nylon.
 Nylon life jackets dry faster and are less expensive, but tend to be bulkier and ride up, sometimes pushing on the child's chin when sitting on a boat and while floating in the water.